 The Black-Scholes pricing model was used to determine the fair value of the stock options granted by the Company.
 The Company recognizes this value as an expense over the period in which the stock options vest.
-The grant date fair value of the options granted was \$2.36.
-Compensation expense recognized from the vesting of stock options was approximately \$14,000 for the year ended December 31, 2015.
-The remaining unrecognized compensation cost associated with unvested stock options as of December 31, 2015 is approximately \$209,000, which will be recognized through October 31, 2018.
-At December 31, 2015, the stock options had a remaining life of approximately 10 years.
+The weighted average grant date fair value of the options granted was \$1.21 and \$2.36, respectively for awards granted in the years ended December 31, 2016 and 2015.
+Compensation expense recognized from the vesting of stock options was approximately \$275,000 and \$14,000, respectively for the years ended December 31, 2016 and 2015.
+The remaining unrecognized compensation cost associated with unvested stock options as of December 31, 2016 and 2015 is approximately \$89,000 and \$209,000, respectively which will be recognized through April 30, 2019.
+At December 31, 2016, the stock options had a remaining life of approximately 9 years.

 The Black-Scholes option-pricing model was developed for use in estimating the fair value of traded options that have no vesting restrictions.
 The model requires the use of subjective assumptions.
-Expected volatility was based on historical volatility of another public company similar operating similar businesses and market share as the Company.
+Expected volatility was based on the historical volatility of another public company with a similar business model and comparable market share as the Company.
 The expected life (in years) was determined using historical data to estimate options exercise patterns.
 The Company does not expect to pay any dividends for the foreseeable future thus zero was in the calculation.
 The risk free interest rate was based on the rate for US Treasury bonds commensurate with the expected term of the granted options.
 Significant assumptions used in the option-pricing model to fair value options granted were as follows: